 An alternative method is through a self-ligating brace which consists of a spring-loaded door for accessing the brackets.
 A self-ligating brace is less obvious and comes in clear or silver versions.

-There are several well-known brands of clear braces that are widely available in the market today.
+There are several well-known brands of clear or invisible braces that are widely available in the market today.
 Perhaps the most popular is Invisalign.
 The goal of clear braces is to give adults an opportunity to get teeth-alignment without the unsightly appearance of wires and brackets.

 The first step to any orthodontic treatment is getting a dental X-ray or 3D image of your teeth.
 Depending on how much movement is required to reach the desired alignment, moulds are designed for each step of the process.